Do you know your dog’s personality profile?

 The dog’s different “personalities”

-Dog Type that is Brave sometimes and coward other times: Most dogs react courageously or cautiously depending on the situation.
+Dog Type that is Brave sometimes and coward other times: Mostreact courageously or cautiously depending on the situation.
 You must have the same flexibility with the games and sports: helping them or simplifying the games when they feel insecure with assigned tasks and make the training more active if they feel bored with the game are uninterested.